 VIII.
-CONCLUSION
+CONCLUSION AND FUTURE WORK

 In this paper, we modeled the network as an uncertain graph where each edge e exists independently with some probability p(e) and examined the problem of determining whether a given pair of source node and destination node are connected by a path or separated by a cut.
 Assuming that during each determining process we are associated with an underlying graph, the existence of each edge can be unraveled through edge testing at a cost of c(e).
 We aimed to find an optimal strategy incurring the minimum expected cost with the expectation taken over all possible underlying graphs.
 We have formulated it into a combinatorial optimization problem and first investigated its computational complexity.
 Specifically, through proving the NP-hardness of two closely related problems, we have shown that this problem cannot be solved in polynomial time unless P=NP.
-Then, we have applied the Markov Decision Process framework to give an exact dynamic programming algorithm.
-Moreover, we have proposed two efficient approximation schemes: a simple greedy approach with linear approximation ratio and a second Adaptive Submodular algorithm with better performance guarantee.
-Finally, we have justified the effectiveness and superiority of our algorithms.
+Then, we have applied the Markov Decision Process framework to give an exact dynamic programming algorithm with exponential time complexity.
+Moreover, we have proposed two efficient approximation schemes: a simple greedy approach with linear approximation ratio and a second Adaptive Submodular algorithm with logarithmic approximation ratio for most uncertain graphs.
+Finally, we have justified the effectiveness and superiority of our proposed algorithms through theoretical analysis and extensive simulations on real network datasets.